Akash2141/flutter-with-sqlite/README.md

 **getDatabasesPath** function will give us a default location of the database in which append our database name.
 In this case it is **demo.db**.

-Now we are creating a table inside the database.
-In the above snippet you can see the functions of crud operation.
+Now we are creating a table inside the database and have  written some functions to store, update and delete the data from the database.

+First function is **insertUser** in which we are getting the object of user and convert it into the map to and pass it in the insert function of the database.

+**updateUser** function will update the user in which it's mandatory to have a id in the User object to update the row on the base of user id.

+**retrieveUsers** function will get all records from the database and return the list of Map.
+We are converting map to list.

+**deleteUser** function only needs to pass an id to delete the records.

+Finally we are create a function **truncateDB** to truncate the database.

 Now It's time to get hands dirty on **main.dart** which is the main class to render the elements in our screen.